researchart/fse20/submissions/available/fse20main-p190-p/README.md

 * Project: The project that contains the bug fix.

 * Commit ID: The commit id associates with the bug fix.

 * Short Message: The commit message of the bug fix.

 * File: The file in the project that contains the bug fix.

 * Method: The API method that causes exceptions.
-We identify such a method if there is only one method in the \code{try} block of the bug fix or the programmer explicitly indicates the method that causes the exception.
-Otherwise, we marked this field as \code{MULTIPLE}.
-We were able to identify the API method that causes exceptions in 424 cases (56.5\%)
+We identify such a method if there is only one method in the try block of the bug fix or the programmer explicitly indicates the method that causes the exception.
+Otherwise, we marked this field as MULTIPLE.
+We were able to identify the API method that causes exceptions in 424 cases (56.5%)

 * Exception: The exception type occurs in the bug.

 * Log: This field indicates whether or not the bug fix contains log statements

 * Handle Strategy: This field indicates the handling strategy of programmers.
-We classified the handling strategy into 3 main types including \code{IGNORE, HANDLE, RETHROW}. \code{IGNORE} means that programmers add \code{catch} blocks but did not perform any handling actions on bug fixes.
-Note that, we separated logging actions from handling actions. \code{RETHROW} means that programmers re-throw another exception in the bug fix, and pass the handling responsibility for the called method. \code{HANDLE} means that programmers perform at least one handling actions in the bug fixes.
+We classified the handling strategy into 3 main types including IGNORE, HANDLE, RETHROW.
+IGNORE means that programmers add catch blocks but did not perform any handling actions on bug fixes.
+Note that, we separated logging actions from handling actions.
+RETHROW means that programmers re-throw another exception in the bug fix, and pass the handling responsibility for the called method.
+HANDLE means that programmers perform at least one handling actions in the bug fixes.

 * Handle Type: If the previous field is marked as HANDLE, this field indicates the type of handling actions performed by programmers.
-RETURN_VALUE means that programmers add a \code{return} statement with a default value, e.g. \code{return false;}.
-While,  \code{ASSIGN\_VALUE} means that programmers assign a default value to variables, e.g. \code{var = false;}.
-Otherwise, \code{METHOD\_CALL} means that the programmers call at least a method in handling code.
+RETURN_VALUE means that programmers add a return statement with a default value, e.g. return false;.
+While, ASSIGN_VALUE means that programmers assign a default value to variables, e.g. var = false;.
+Otherwise, METHOD_CALL means that the programmers call at least a method in handling code.

 * Github Link: This field stores the Github link for the commit associated with the bug fix.
 Users can view the code changes in the bug fix by opening this link in a web browser.